Dayyoung/dunkpay-token/_site/index.md

 # Dear friends,

 This white paper is related to selling DunkPay tokens.
-DunkPay is currently in service as a billing system with Cryptocurrency.
-DunkPay can currently make payments using BTC, BCH, ETH Cryptocurrency.
-If the user makes a payment through DunkPay, a 1% fee will be charged.
-We have decided to sell token the right to get this fee.
+DunkPay is a service that allows you to make payments using your Cryptocurrency.
+If the user makes a payment through DunkPay, we will charge a purchase fee.
+In addition, we are developing services that link with offline by applying DunkPay.
+We decided to sell DunkPay's service profits as tokens.
 DunkPay is a running service.
-No specific sales terms or agreement.
+No specific sales terms or constraints.
 Refunds are also available at any time.

 # Send ETH for buying , Send DNK for refunds.